 Saving Kabul Corner by N. H. Senzai

 Ariana finds it hard enough to put up with her cousin, newly arrived from Afghanistan and quite “perfect,” and now the rivalry between her family’s grocery and another Afghan shop has turned violent—which gives the girls a reason to close ranks and solve a mystery.
-A good picture of Afghan immigrants, still carrying feuds from the old country as they try to fit into a diverse Californian community. [chapter book, ages 9 and up]
+A good picture of Afghan immigrants, still carrying feuds from the old country as they try to fit into a diverse Californian community. [middle grade, ages 9 and up]

 Habibi by Naomi Shihab Nye

 Liyana, American, visits her Palestinian father’s natal village in the West Bank, is fascinated by customs and behavior, adores her grandmother, falls in love with a Jewish boy, and observes (for the first time in any mainstream American-published book for young people, I believe) the brutal treatment of the Palestinians under military occupation.
-The book—a “must”—whose success opened the door to further writing and publishing of literature from a point of view favorable to the Palestinians. [chapter book, ages 10 and up]
+The book—a “must”—whose success opened the door to further writing and publishing of literature from a point of view favorable to the Palestinians. [middle grade, ages 10 and up]

 Running on Eggs by Anna Levine

 In Israel, a Palestinian girl and an Israeli girl run on the same school track team and train together—but secretly, because their respective families and communities would disapprove.
-A glimpse of Muslim-Jewish relations within Israel (where at least a fifth of the Israeli population are not Jewish), shown as somewhat tense—but in this story resolved by the communities finding a way to work together (hard, sweaty work). [chapter book, ages 10 and up]
+A glimpse of Muslim-Jewish relations within Israel (where at least a fifth of the Israeli population are not Jewish), shown as somewhat tense—but in this story resolved by the communities finding a way to work together (hard, sweaty work). [middle grade, ages 10 and up]

 The Shepherd’s Granddaughter by Anne Laurel Carter